 Provided it is acting in compliance with its statutory duties, the board of directors of a company may decide to furlough a salaried company director.
-This includes directors who are paid annually, provided they meet the other eligibility criteria (including being notified to HMRC on an RTI submission on or before 19 March 2020 in respect of the 2019/2020 tax year).
+This includes directors who are paid annually, provided they meet the other eligibility criteria.
 Where a board decides to furlough a director, this should be formally adopted as a decision of the company, noted in the company records and communicated in writing to the director concerned.